How to Choose a Bitcoin Wallet?

 Mobile wallets.
 Mobile wallets, like desktop ones, are software wallets.
 Unlike desktop Bitcoin wallets though, they are significantly smaller and simpler.
 They serve as a convenient on-the-go wallet for daily usage.

 Web wallets.
 These are online wallets that are considered less secure than other types of wallets, yet they can be highly convenient.
 Web wallets include browser plugins, website wallets, exchange wallets, and others.
-Popular web wallets include:
+When it comes to the security of web wallets, it is not recommended to keep substantial amounts of Bitcoin there.

 The main risk that comes with Bitcoin paper wallet is that it may not be durable enough, so you should consider its storage conditions before making one.